diegojromerolopez/alfonsox/README.md

 Just call **bundle exec alfonsox** and it should work fine, informing of any orthographic error in your code files.

+The arguments must be the full paths of the file to be checked.
+If no arguments are passed to this tool, all files that fulfill the paths defined in the configuration file will be checked.

 ##### Output

 ###### Successful Output